yoratoni/Mdisk/README.md

 The Big File stores all the game data, it is similar to a **tar** archive as the data inside are uncompressed.

-The whole extraction thing is now fully done, I also added the option to also export some JSON files in the root of the extracted directory:
+The whole extraction thing is now fully done, I also added the option to export some JSON files containing some data, inside the root of the extracted directory:

 - `bigFileDirectoryMetadataTable` Metadata of each directory.
 - `bigFileFileMetadataTable` Metadata of the files.